Volunteering at Inclusion Melbourne

 As a Leisure Buddy volunteer, you are carefully matched with an adult with an intellectual disability – your buddy.

 Your role as the volunteer is to build a mutually rewarding and enduring friendship with your buddy through shared outings and activities in the community.
 Activities might include exercising together, eating out, visiting places of interest and enjoying music or film together.
 There are many other possibilities!

 As a Leisure Buddy volunteer, you will also support your buddy to achieve goals such as enhancing confidence and social skills, developing interests and communication, developing skills and independence and enjoying more social inclusion.
 There will also be lots of fun along the way!

 Therefore, buddies are matched taking into account where you both live and your shared interests.

 Buddies usually catch up regularly for a minimum of two hours weekly or fortnightly, mainly on the weekends.

 Leisure Buddies audio

-Community visitors provide friendship to older people experiencing loneliness and social isolation.
-The Community Visitor Scheme is an Australian government program that aims to reduce or prevent the impact of social isolation amongst older Australians.
+Aged Care Volunteer Visitors provide friendship to older people experiencing loneliness and social isolation.
+The Aged Care Volunteer Visitors Scheme is an Australian government program that aims to reduce or prevent the impact of social isolation amongst older Australians.

 Inclusion Melbourne auspices this program and our role is to:

-You are matched based on interests, needs and locality.
-Community visitors spend approximately 2 hours a week with an older person, doing an enjoyable activity together, either at a participant’s home, in their local community or in a residential aged care facility.
-Some of the activities that you might engage in include
+Aged Care Volunteer Visitors are matched based on interests, needs and locality.
+Volunteers spend up to two hours a week with an older person, doing an enjoyable activity together.
+Some of the activities that you might engage in include: